osiris-cloud/osiris-cloud/docs/api/container_apps.md

 - `slug` (string, required): The unique slug of the container app.
 This will be used to generate the URL.

+- `replicas` (int, optional): The number of instances of the app.
+Default is 1.

 - `connection_protocol` (string, required): The connection protocol for the app.
 This can be `http`, `tcp` or `udp`.
   If `tcp` or `udp` is used, the app will be exposed on a random ip and port.
 If `http`, the app will be exposed on port